 The “Unofficial” Great Dane Colors

 In addition to the seven officially recognized Great Dane coat colors, there are several unofficial colors.
-This is not a 100% comprehensive list as there are many other colors and combinations of colors that can be found in Great Danes.
+This is not a 100% comprehensive list, as many other colors and combinations of colors can be found in Great Danes.
 Some of the most common ones with their descriptions can be found below.

 Fawnequin